sim0nao/sim0nao/README.md

 Hey, this is my GitHub 👩‍💻

 </p>😄  I really like to learn
-</p>🐛  I working with software testing
+</p>🐛  Currently, I working with software testing
-</p>📖  Currently studying Java and test automation
+</p>📖  Studying Java and test automation